SAP-samples/abap-platform-rap640/exercises/ex2/README.md

 </details>

-## Step 4: Enhance behavior definition of data model
+## Step 4: Adapt the behavior definition of data model

-The generated code has to be enhanced so that additional fields are made read-only.
+The generated code has to be adapted so that additional fields are made _read-only_.

  <details>
   <summary>🔵 Click to expand</summary>